NikitaKJava/Angular-Project-Cinema/README.md

 # ng build

-Go to the backendLogic folde and run
+Go to the backendLogic folder and run
 # nodemon app.js
+Run PowerShell with a command "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser", if following error occurs:
+  "nodemon.ps1" kann nicht geladen werden, da die Ausführung von Skripts auf diesem System deaktiviert ist.
+Weitere Informationen finden Sie unter "about_Execution_Policies" (https:/go.microsoft.com/fwlink/?LinkID=135170).
+  In Zeile:1 Zeichen:1
++ nodemon app.js
++ + ~~~~~~~
+    + CategoryInfo          : Sicherheitsfehler: (:) [], PSSecurityException
+    + FullyQualifiedErrorId : UnauthorizedAccess"

 This runs the server.
 Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.